isfarbaset/isfarbaset/README.md

 ## Hello, I'm Isfar 👋🏼

-I'm a Data Scientist and Engineer with a passion for problem-solving, machine learning, and analytics.
-Currently pursuing my Master's in Data Science and Analytics at Georgetown University, I have experience working with data-driven decision-making across industries like Automotive, Finance, and Tech.
+I'm a Data Analyst II on the Data Operations and Analytics team within the Delivery and Software division at Shift Digital.
+I hold a Master’s degree in Data Science and Analytics from Georgetown University.
+My work focuses on using data to support internal operations and improve processes.
+I’ve also worked on projects in digital marketing, supporting clients in industries like automotive and hospitality.

 Beyond work, I enjoy exploring new restaurants, hosting memorable dinner parties, strategizing over board games, and curating minimal yet engaging content for social media.